• Skip to main content

 As we move into day 4, the cultures are starting to come alive, be more active and need more food.
 It may even start to smell a bit.
 That is normal.

-From day 4-10 it will need 2 feedings a day.
+From day 4-7 the starter will need to be increased to 2 feedings a day.
 One in the morning and one at night.

 Morning: Discard, feed, and cover.